emilykangdev/emilykangdev/README.md

 ## Hi there 👋

+I believe in building great products for engineers first.
+They have the best taste, and everyone else seems to like what's made for engineers.

-I'm building TimeBox, an AI-native calendar that does the heavy-lifting and calculations, so you can reflect and put your intentions first.
+- TimeBox, an AI-native calendar that does the heavy-lifting and calculations, so you can reflect and put your intentions first.
 I use it too!

-I've built PodcastBrief to help you learn from more podcast episodes with AI-generated insights.
-In sales mode for this one.
+- PodcastBrief, to help you learn from more podcast episodes with AI-generated insights.